francoameri/case-studies/essays/it-vs-ot-devices-and-network-segmentation.md

 - Segmentation prevents a simple IT phishing attack from shutting down a power plant.
 - Architect's Decision: Must balance the need for real-time production analytics (convergence) with the absolute requirement for physical safety (separation).
 - As Industry 4.0 evolves, the challenge will be not only to segment IT and OT but to govern them jointly under frameworks that respect both digital innovation and physical safety.
+- Since IT and OT devices - as previously mentioned - communicate via the same Tech Stack, having in mind all the implications shared in this article, careful architecting decisions and segmentation must be addressed.

 ---